-The 7.5 hectare vineyard of Chateau Le Jurat is planted to 80% Merlot and 20% Cabernet Franc.
+The 7.5-hectare vineyard of Chateau Le Jurat has been planted to 80% Merlot and 20% Cabernet Franc.
 The vineyard is located just due west of the Corbin sector on the same road.
-The terroir is sand, and clay.
+The terroir is sand and clay.
 The vines are planted in one large parcel.

 They have old vines, as their vineyard is on average, almost 50 years of age.
 They have older vines as well, which are more than 60 years of age.
 To produce the wine of Chateau Le Jurat, vinification takes place in cement vats.

-Malolactic fermentation is done in barrel.
+Malolactic fermentation is done in the barrel.
 The wine is then aged in 25% new, French oak barrels for an average of 12 months before bottling.
-Close to 4,000 cases of wine are produced here each vintage.

 When to Drink Chateau Le Jurat, Anticipated Maturity, Decanting Time

 Chateau Le Jurat needs just a bit of time before it can be enjoyed.
 Young vintages can be decanted for an average of 1 hour.
 This allows the wine to soften and open its perfume.

 Older vintages might need very little decanting, just enough to remove the sediment.
 Chateau Le Jurat is usually better with at least 2-3 years of bottle age.
 Of course, that can vary slightly, depending on the vintage character.
 Chateau Le Jurat offers its best drinking and should reach peak maturity between 3-9 years of age after the vintage.